Is there a Golden Parachute in Sannikov's principal-agent problem?

-To better understand the expression \eqref{Fbar} for the improved payment, notice that for any $p\in\Bc_{\R_+}$, direct integration of this linear ODE leads to
+To better understand the expression \eqref{Fbar} for the improved payment, notice that for any $p\in\Bc_{\R_{\text{\fontsize{4}{4}\selectfont $+$}}}$, direct integration of this linear ODE leads to

-meaning that for a given state of the world $\omega$, the agent is indifferent between a lump--sum payment $\xi(\omega)$ at some retirement time $\tau(\omega)$, and a continuous payment $p(t)$ on the time interval $[\tau(\omega),\tau(\omega)+ T]$, with zero effort on this time interval, and a retirement deferred to $\tau(\omega)+ T$, where the lump--sum payment is now $\xi^\prime(\omega):=u^{-1}\big(y^{\zeta(\omega),p}(T)\big)$.
-The restriction $T\le T_0^{y_0,p}$ on such deferral policies is induced by the fact that the agent is protected by limited liability, and therefore can only receive non--negative payments.
+meaning that for a given state of the world $\omega$, the agent is indifferent between a lump-sum payment $\xi(\omega)$ at some retirement time $\tau(\omega)$, and a continuous payment $p(t)$ on the time interval $[\tau(\omega),\tau(\omega)+ T]$, with zero effort on this time interval, and a retirement deferred to $\tau(\omega)+ T$, where the lump-sum payment is now $\xi^\prime(\omega):=u^{-1}\big(y^{\zeta(\omega),p}(T)\big)$.
+The restriction $T\le T_0^{y_{\text{\fontsize{4}{4}\selectfont $0$}},p}$ on such deferral policies is induced by the fact that the agent is protected by limited liability, and therefore can only receive non-negative payments.
 The idea is that while the agent is indifferent between these two alternatives, the discrepancy between the discount rates may be such that the principal can actually benefit from postponing retirement.